-Keystone Community Rescue wants to prepare you for an emergency.
-We are proud to offer these courses for free to community members and organizations.
-To bring a course to your community, please complete a course request form.
+Keystone Community Rescue wants you to be prepared for an emergency.
+We are proud to offer these courses to community members and organizations and will gladly teach a free class along with a certification class as part of a day of training.
+For more information, please complete a course request form.

 Hands-Only CPR 2017

 Hands-Only CPR can save lives.
 Most people who experience cardiac arrest at home, work or in a public location die because they don't receive immediate CPR from someone on the scene.
 If you see a teen or adult suddenly collapse, call 911 and push hard and fast in the center of the chest to the beat of any tune that is 100 to 120 beats per minute, such as the classic disco song "Stayin' Alive".

 The American Heart Association’s Family & Friends CPR is a video-based, classroom course intended for anyone who wants to learn CPR in an instructor-led group environment with hands-on practice.
 This course is for people who do not need a course completion card.
 We will teach you to perform hands-only CPR, though rescue breathing is discussed.
 Family & Friends CPR covers adult, child, and infant CPR, and how to use an AED.
 This course is great for community groups, family members, caregivers, students, and others interested in learning how to save a life.
 We offer this course for free as a service to the community.
 The adult CPR section lasts about an hour, as does the child and infant section.

 Until Help Arrives - about

 Captain Payne explains a new interactive training program called “You are the Help Until Help Arrives,” created to empower people to help others around them in those first few minutes after an emergency occurs, before professional responders can reach those in need.

 Life-threatening emergencies can happen fast.
 Emergency responders aren’t always nearby.
 You may be able to save a life by taking simple actions immediately.
 YOU are the help, until help arrives.